Abhi-Ajmera/Abhi-Ajmera/README.md

 </div>

 ###  Glad to see you here! 🙏
-I’m a front-end web developer who can build full-stack app using Next.JS allows me to not only develop client-facing apps and websites but also develop it's backend support with database connection.
+I’m a Software developer who can build full-stack app using Next.JS & MERN allows me to not only develop client-facing apps and websites but also develop it's backend support with database connection.

-I specialize in building robust client side that user can interact with easily.
+I specialize in building robust UI that user can interact with easily

 Emphasizes on Optimization, Streaming, Security.

 - 🔭 I’m currently working at PhysioPlus Healthcare

-- 🌱 Contact Me for React.js, Next.js Freelance Project
+- 🌱 Connect Me for Next.js, MERN

-- ❓ Ask me about anything related to Front End Web Development and related technologies

 <br/>